AIDC & Electronic Health Records Over the Past Decade

 Due to the wider implementation of EHR and AIDC in the 2010s, medical records are more accessible, manageable and accurate.
 EHR and AIDC work in conjunction to make sure patient records are accurate, up-to-date, and consistent across organizations.
 For this reason, they are critical in preventing patient mistreatment and medication error that leads to further health complications.

 Altogether, electronic records and unified data have improved the quality of screenings for breast cancer, diabetes, and colorectal cancer.
 Additionally, there have been 63% fewer medication errors reported and a 6% increase in the use of preventative medicines.

 Looking Forward in Healthcare

 The past decade has certainly created some beneficial changes in healthcare IT.
-Many data collection devices now feature disinfectant-proof casing and rugged design specifically built for healthcare.
+Many data collection devices now feature disinfectant-proof casings and rugged designs specifically built for healthcare.
 In particular, Honeywell mobile devices are designed for a variety of point-of-care applications like wristband scanning, specimen collection, and correct dosage administration.
 Now healthcare IT has incorporated RFID and RTLS systems to track equipment and keep real-time inventory.
 The past decade was a period of beneficial change for healthcare IT with automatic data collection and the digitization of patient records.
-Going forward, it will be interesting to see the development in healthcare IT with the incorporation of AI, robotics and more advanced means for data collection.
+Going forward, it will be interesting to see the development in healthcare IT with the incorporation of AI, robotics, and more advanced means for data collection.